 “There Wasn’t Enough Certainty”

-Wemple runs a bit of cover for his colleagues at the New York Times, the Post’s collusion media-partner-in-crime.
+Wemple rubs a bit of cover for his colleagues at the New York Times, the Post’s collusion media-partner-in-crime.
 After offering little to no scrutiny of the dossier until the release of the Mueller report, the Times suddenly discovered the dossier, its authors, and its benefactors might not have been the most trustworthy sources after all.

 Scott Shane, a Times reporter on the collusion beat, told Wemple that the paper once considered posting an extended annotation of the dossier to compare reality with fiction.
 “We just found that there wasn’t enough certainty about the facts to really make that possible,” Shane told Wemple.